WATCH NOW: Gering Library provides library cards for youngsters

 “Even kids who are reluctant readers, when you get them in this kind of environment, in this atmosphere, where they’re surrounded by all the different kinds of books, it opens up their eyes to what might be out there,” she said.
 “That’s really cool to get kids exposed to all that’s available, and to let them know, there’s way more out there than they ever could have imagined.

 The Gering Public Library will be celebrating National Library Week with some different raffle prizes.
-The Friends of the Gering Library will also be hosting a book and vinyl record sale beginning Monday, April 5, in the basement of the library.
+The Friends of the Gering Library is also hosting a book and vinyl record sale which began on Monday, April 5, in the basement of the library.

 The youth summer reading program is scheduled to kick off Wednesday, June 2, and will run for the month.